Accident or loss?

 Uninsured Automobile coverage is automatically included in your policy, while both Collision and Comprehensive are optional.

-A deductible is the amount you must pay when you make an insurance claim.
+A deductible is the amount you have to pay when you make an insurance claim.

-For example, if you have a $500 deductible, you pay the first $500 of the repair costs, and we pay the rest.
+Example: You have a $500 collision deductible and you have an at-fault accident that’s covered by your policy.
+You pay the first $500 of the repair costs, and we pay the rest.

 Generally speaking, your insurance premium will increase if you’re at fault in an accident, regardless of whether you’re entirely or partially at fault.
 Tickets and convictions can also affect your insurance premium, depending on the type of offense.